fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 the definition of a HEADER class to a VCX will fail.

 ## Configuration file
+The configuration how to run FoxBin2Prg is stored in configuration files, FoxBin2Prg.cfg for general settings, and [Configuration file per table](#configuration-file-per-table).

 It is possible to create a template or a config with all options and comments via
 ```
 DO FOXBIN2PRG.PRG WITH "-c","template.cfg"    &&==> Generates a template for FoxBin2Prg.cfg config file with newest settings